tobi-wan-kenobi/bumblebee-status/doc/NOTES.md

 - @parameter? (or was it @attribute?) - remove getter/setters
 - use __ for private

-# Features
-- new themeing? (and add a "version" for backwards compat?)

 ## Backwards-compatibility
-- charts (braille)
 - minimize modules
 - tkinter / popups
 - scrolling decorator (incl. minwidth, alignment)